Eschatologue/CM_wiki/docs/class/artificer/gunslinger.md

 ### Level 9: Overcharge

 You can imbue your Arcane Firearm's attacks with additional explosive magic.
-Once per turn when you hit a target with an attack from your Arcane Firearm, you can expend one Ingenuity Point to cause that attack to deal extra 2d6 Force damage to the target.
+Once per turn when you hit a target with an attack from your Arcane Firearm, you can expend a spell slot to cause that attack to deal bonus Force damage to the target.

+This bonus damage is 2d6 for a level 1 spell slot, plus an additional 1d6 force damage for each slot above level 1.

 ### Level 9: Quickdraw